Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 4. src/components/CLAUDE.md (component-specific patterns)

 What goes in.
 Common commands, coding standards, architectural patterns.
 Keep it concise — reference guide, not documentation.
+Need help creating your own?
+Check out this CLAUDE.md creation guide.

 Here’s my blog’s CLAUDE.md: